Attention deficit hyperactivity disorderADD; ADHD; Childhood hyperkinesis

 - Confirm the person has ADHD.

-- Check for medical conditions that can cause similar symptoms.
+- Check for health problems that can cause similar symptoms.

 - Make sure the treatment plan is being followed.

 A common type of ADHD therapy is called behavioral therapy.
 It teaches children and parents healthy behaviors and how to manage disruptive behaviors.
-For mild cases of ADHD, behavioral therapy alone (without medicine) can sometimes be effective.
+For mild ADHD, behavioral therapy alone (without medicine) may be effective.

 Other tips to help a child with ADHD include: